How to Say “Hello” in Portuguese: “Olá!” (plus 15 More Ways!)

 Bem-vindo – “Welcome” in Portuguese

-Bem, as mentioned above, means “well”.
-Vindo is the present participle of the verb vir, “to come”.
-So put them together and you get… “welcome”, of course!
+Bem, as mentioned above, means “well”, while vindo is the past participle of the verb vir, “to come”.
+Put them together and you get “well come”, or “welcome”, of course.

 The one thing to be aware of is that you can't say bem-vindo to everybody.
 The ending needs to change depending on whom you're speaking to.
 In this respect, it follows the usual rules for Portuguese endings: say bem-vindo to a man, bem-vinda to a woman, bem-vindas to a group of women, and bem-vindos to a group of men or a mixed group.